-Reebok Outlet Sale: Extra 40% off
+Reebok Outlet Sale: extra 40% off

-Apply coupon code "OUTLET40" to knock 40% off a range of clothing, shoes, and accessories.
+Apply coupon code "OUTLET40" to knock an extra 40% off a range of already discounted clothing, shoes, and accessories.
 Shop Now at Reebok

 - Reebok Unlocked members bag free shipping on all orders.
 (It's free to join.)